jrohit/ECommerceForWaterPurchase/README.md

 1. Clone the repository: `git clone https://github.com/jrohit/bt-waterpurchaseapp.git`
 2. Change to the project directory: `cd your-repo`
 3. Install dependencies: `npm install`
-4. Change directory to client : `cd client`
-5. run `npm install` and `cd ..`
-6.
+4. `npm run build` will install client depdencies.
-7. Start the both server concurrently: `npm run start`
+5. Start the both server concurrently: `npm run start`
-8. Front end runs on localhost:5000
+6. Front end runs on localhost:5000
-9. Back end runs on localhost:8000
+7. Back end runs on localhost:8000
-10. create .env file at root and in client folder.
+8. create .env file at root and in client folder.
-11. At root .env file add PORT=8000 and MONGODB_URI to connect to port and mongodb
+9. At root .env file add PORT=8000 and MONGODB_URI to connect to port and mongodb
-12. At client .env file add PORT=5000
+10. At client .env file add PORT=5000

 //For any cors issue, check the server.js and update origins